HOME WISE Uranium Project > Mining & Milling > Issues > Decommissioning USA > Washington >

 About Dawn Mining Company / Newmont / Midnite Mine

 Dawn Mining Company operated their 820 acre millsite in Ford, Washington from 1956 until 1981.
-The mill shut down in 1982 from loss of its uranium source at Midnite Mine due to litigation by the Bureau of Indian Affairs (BIA), Bureau of Land Management external link (BLM), and the Spokane Indian Tribe.
+The mill shut down in 1982 from loss of its uranium source at Midnite Mine due to litigation by the Bureau of Indian Affairs (BIA), Bureau of Land Management (BLM), and the Spokane Indian Tribe.
 DMC was originally licensed by the Atomic Energy Commission (AEC) for weapons production, but oversight authority for milling was transferred to the state in 1969.
 DMC processed nearly 60 million cubic feet of ore during its period of operation.

 For many years, DMC's tailings were disposed in an unlined tailings facility covering 100 acres.
 DOH granted DMC an emergency exemption under SEPA for tailing pond construction activity, which resulted in tailings disposal area #4 (TDA-4), a lined 44 million cubic foot tailings disposal area in 1980.
 It was only used for two years before operations shut down, leaving 40 million cubic feet of 'unused' capacity.